zxul767/ex-machina/content/blog/clean-code-critique/index.md

         # In the simplest version of the algorithm we would check:
         #   `number % prime[n] == 0`
         # but division can be expensive, so we instead use sums of `prime[n]`
         # to implicitly perform the division and figure out if the remainder
         # is zero.
 That is the role of `self.prime_multiples[n]`
         #
         # Notice also that we don't need to reset `self.prime_multiples[n]`
         # to `prime[n]` (or rather to `prime[n]*prime[n]`, since testing for
         # smaller multiples is redundant) because we only test increasingly
         # larger numbers.
-See the algorithm's documentation linked atop for
-        # full details.
         #
         while self.prime_multiples[n] < odd_number:
             # `self.prime_multiples[n] + self.prime[n]` is even, so we skip it